szabgab/slides/github-pages/github-pages.md

 ## GitHub Avatar
 {id: github-avatar}

+* Update your profile, add information about yourself.
 * Add a picture or an avatar of you to make your account more recognizable.
 * Your profile / Edit profile / ...

+* The big text comes from the `README.md` file of the [szabgab/szabgab](https://github.com/szabgab/szabgab) repository.

 ## Setting up GitHub page
 {id: setting-up-github-page}